ohayonguy/PMRF/README.md

     }

 ## License and acknowledgements
-This project is released under the MIT license.
+This project is released under the [MIT license](https://github.com/ohayonguy/PMRF/blob/main/LICENSE).

 We borrow codes from [BasicSR](https://github.com/XPixelGroup/BasicSR), [VQFR](https://github.com/TencentARC/VQFR), [DifFace](https://github.com/zsyOAOA/DifFace), [k-diffusion](https://github.com/crowsonkb/k-diffusion), and [SwinIR](https://github.com/JingyunLiang/SwinIR).
-We thank the authors of such repositories for their useful implementations.
+We thank the authors of these repositories for their useful implementations.

 ## Contact
 If you have any questions or inquiries, please feel free to [contact me](mailto:guyoep@gmail.com).